DLL: Direct LIDAR Localization. A map-based localization approach for aerial robots: Related Work

 Closer to our approach are registration-based methods.
 These methods employ ICP and its variants directly over the point clouds, and are robust and accurate.
 However they use to be computationally expensive, preventing their use for real time systems.
 Approximate neighbors search has been proposed to significantly reduce computation in \cite{muja2009fast,elsebergcomparison}, and combined with a clever point selection a SLAM system can be built.
 However, their computation grows (but slowly) with the size of the map and it is not clear how to extend this configuration to map-based localization.
 In \cite{kovalenko2019sensor}, nearest point correspondences between consecutive scans are used to estimate 6 DOF odometry.
 The data association step here is crucial, as wrong correspondences can lead to erroneous pose estimations.
-The paper proposes point filters and geometric match rejection steps to reduce the computational burden and improve the quality of the registration process.
+The paper proposes point filters and geometric match rejection steps to reduce the computational burden and improve the quality of the registration process. \reviewFernando{Other ICP variants focus on improving the global robustness of the approach against noise or bad initialization by means of new criteria as Branch-and-Bound in GO-ICP \cite{YangPAMI2016}, or reformulating the ICP problem as Expectation-Maximization in EM-ICP \cite{GrangerECCV2002} or as a Truncated Lest Squares in TEASER \cite{YangTRO2021}.
+However, they can be computationally expensive.}

 Direct methods that avoid the point association step present advantages in this regard.
 In that direction, the NDT representation discussed above has been used for map-based Monte-Carlo localization using LiDAR \cite{6696380}.
 The NDT representation is itself a likelihood model for the alignment of the cloud and the map.
 In \cite{sun2020localising}, Monte-Carlo localization using NDT is mixed with a deep probabilistic model learned from data that provides prior estimations for the filter.